Skip to content

 How to Apply

-The GS6-Bachelor-to-Graduate Plan form will serve as your application to the mechanical engineering graduate program – no additional application is required.
+The GS6-Bachelor-to-Graduate Plan form will serve as your application to the automotive engineering graduate program – no additional application is required.
 However, while the Graduate Record Exam (GRE) is not mandatory, some fellowship applications may require GRE scores.

-Apply | Graduate Plan
+Apply | Graduate School

-Apply to AUE Program
+Apply to AuE Program

 The Department of Automotive Engineering is the first in the nation to offer a Bachelor of Science in Automotive Engineering, building on the pioneering spirit of our first-in-the-nation grad programs over 15 years ago.
 We prepare students to carry on that legacy and become innovators in a changing landscape of modern mobility solutions.